rev-net/memo/pitch.md

 There is no such thing as an apriori ideal tuning of a revnets rules, just as there was never an apriori perfect Bitcoin halvening timeframe or fixed supply number.
 A successful tuning is one that manages to convey the right incentives – either on purpose or on accident – to stimulate growth over time.

-In Part 2 of this memo, you'll see how we're going about tuning the $REV revnet for deployment.
+Part 2 of this memo will discuss how we are tuning the $REV revnet for deployment.

 ### Why now?
 Why us?